 As elected director of my Lincoln Park neighborhood association, I am closely involved in overseeing our neighborhood safety strategy.
 I am also a member of the Old Town Triangle Association Safety Committee, and I serve on the advisory board of the Chicago Children’s Advocacy Center, a multi-disciplinary center that brings together child-protection, law enforcement, and healing services to respond to, treat, and prevent child abuse.

 But my most important roles are those of husband to my wife, Dr. Hayley Silver, and father to our two young, adorable children.
 The love I have for my community and my city are only compounded by the love I have for my family.
 I think that this is what drives all of us to strive for a better Chicago—the fundamental need to guarantee our children an environment that provides them with opportunities and keeps them safe.

 I firmly believe that creating a safer Chicago is reliant upon our schools, our police, our park district, our CTA, our public housing, our healthcare system, our support for parents, and countless other factors that set the tone for how our city operates.
 I will bring my purposeful voice and emphasis on collaboration to our support of local police, and beyond, to our City’s over-arching safety strategy.
-We need people who have the vision, creativity, and knowledge on implementing and supporting our communities to invest in everyone’s future, and I humbly ask you to support me as I continue to work on behalf of our community’s safety.
+We need people who have the vision, creativity, and knowledge on implementing and supporting our communities to invest in everyone’s future.